felipefacundes/shell_utils/README.md

 ## 🌟 Overview

 Shell Utils is an educational framework designed to make shell programming accessible and powerful.
-It is the result of extensive work over many years, now available on GitHub.
-With over 280 documented scripts, it caters to both beginners and advanced users.
-Its main differentiator is the ability to interact with the major shells: **Bash, Zsh, and Fish**.
+It is the result of exhaustive work over many years, now available on GitHub.
+With over 400 documented scripts, it serves both beginners and advanced users.
+Its main differentiator is the ability to interact with the main shells: **Bash, Zsh, and Fish**.

-This repo is intended to extend the shell and contain useful and readable functions that help developers to maintaine their scripts easier and neatly.
+This repository aims to extend the shell and contain useful and readable functions that help developers maintain their scripts more easily and organized.

 ✅ Includes third-party scripts, such as those from [Fred's Imagemagick](http://www.fmwconcepts.com/imagemagick/index.php) *(credits maintained in the scripts)*.